Vegetable and Fruit Photography Tips

 Try to keep the vegetables and fruit as clean and unblemished as possible.
 Make sure there are no blemishes, stains or dirt on the vegetables and fruits.
 If you are photographing a large portion of a particular vegetable or fruit, keep it in a bowl that you can use as a prop.
 It will give it more weight and help the photograph look natural.

-Arranging foods is key to making them look appealing.
+Arranging food is the key to making them look appealing.
 Try to place the vegetables and fruits close to each other and make sure they are similar in color and size.
 It is important to place them where they do not compete for space and attention.